R2steven/MyFirstSQL/README.md

 query_project:
   get to know the all of the querying and ordering commands, using codecademy.com's New York Restaurant table named nomnom.

+startupTrends:
+work with the codecademy table 'startups', and practice using aggregate functions to pull and analyze data from silicon vally startups.